-[Update: Starting on October 20, the Roku Streaming Stick+ will get a permanent price drop from $59.99 to $49.99.
+[Update: Since October 2019, the Roku Streaming Stick+ had a permanent price drop from $59.99 to $49.99.
 In addition to the price drop, Roku announced that new models will include an updated remote that includes volume and power controls as well as the new mute button.
-We've updated our review to reflect the price change.]
+We've updated our review to reflect the price change.

 With the streaming space as hot as its ever been, the Roku Streaming Stick+ sits in a very crowded market compared to when the company's media boxes were fresh faced and relatively unrivaled.